Rashard Mendenhall

-Rashard Jamal Mendenhall (born June 19, 1987) is a former American football running back and current television writer who played in the National Football League (NFL) for six seasons.
-He played college football at Illinois and was drafted by the Pittsburgh Steelers in the first round of the 2008 NFL Draft.
+Rashard Jamal Mendenhall (born June 19, 1987) is an American former professional football running back who played six seasons in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Pittsburgh Steelers in the first round of the 2008 NFL draft.
 He won Super Bowl XLIII with the Steelers against the Arizona Cardinals, for whom he later played one season.

+After his career, he became a writer for the television series Ballers.

-Early years
+Early life

 Mendenhall attended Niles West High School and Lincoln Jr. High School in Skokie, Illinois.
 As a five-star prospect, he was also rated the best recruit in the state of Illinois by Scout.com.
 He recorded 1,300 yards and 21 touchdowns as a sophomore.
 As a junior, he rushed for 1,832 yards and 19 touchdowns, while averaging 11.6 yards per carry.
 In his last year, he averaged 9.1 yards per carry, rushing for 1,453 yards on 160 attempts and 14 touchdowns.
 Following his high school career, Mendenhall played in the 2005 U.S. Army All-American Bowl.